i-like-robots/jQuery-Modal/README.markdown

 # jQuery Modal
 [jQuery Modal][1] is a performant and flexible [jQuery][2] modal window plugin.
-The plugin is designed to allow multiple instances and nesting.
+The plugin is optimised and customisable and even supports multiple, nestable instances.

 ## Dependencies